-1. Violation of APA Ethical Principles of Psychologist governing Plagiarism and Publication Credit to include:
+- 1. Violation of the School's expectations of academic integrity or the APA Ethical Principles of Psychologist governing Plagiarism and Publication Credit to include: - Submission of material that is wholly or substantially identical to that created or published by another person or persons, without adequate credit notations indicating the authorship (plagiarism). - Misrepresentation of work done in collaboration with other students as one's own work. - Research protocols; - 2. false claims, misrepresentation of clinical training hours or related information, or misrepresentations of written or verbal statements of fact to a member of the faculty, practicum or internship site supervisors, in order to obtain academic credit that is unearned;

-- Submission of material that is wholly or substantially identical to that created or published by another person or persons, without adequate credit notations indicating the authorship (plagiarism). - Misrepresentation of work done in collaboration with other students as one's own work; - 2. false claims, misrepresentation of clinical training hours or related information, or misrepresentations of written or verbal statements of fact to a member of the faculty, practicum or internship site supervisors, in order to obtain academic credit that is unearned: - 3. failure to maintain ethical standards of conduct and professional behavior expectations while engaged in practicum and internship; - 4. forgery, alteration, or misuse of MiSPP document(s) relating to the academic status of the student: - 5. violation of copyright laws; - 6. submission of work for one course that has been or is being submitted for another course without express permission of the instructor(s) to do SO; - 7. publicly disclosure of confidential information that was privately shared in courses, supervision, supervision groups, and internship/practicum activities; - 8. violation of policy pertaining to multiple relationships.
+- 3. failure to maintain ethical standards of conduct and professional behavior expectations while engaged in practicum and internship; - forgery, alteration, or misuse of MiSPP document(s) relating to the academic status of the student; - 5. violation of copyright laws; - 6. submission of work for one course that has been or is being submitted for another course without express permission of the instructor(s) to do so; - 7. publicly disclosure of confidential information that was privately shared in courses, supervision, supervision groups, and internship/practicum activities; - 8. violation of policy pertaining to multiple relationships.